megumumpkin/WickedEngine-Demo/README.md

 ## Dependencies
 In order to build this project you will need a few pieces of software on your system.
-Depending on your operating system and its distribution, these dependencies might already be met.
+Depending on your operating system and its distribution, some of these dependencies might already be met.
 In any case, dependencies are fairly minimal.

 Here is a full list of dependencies: